ropensci/roweb3/content/blog/2025-01-17-yearinreview2024/index.md

 Peer review remains a cornerstone of how we maintain quality and reproducibility in R software development and how we build community.

-In the year ahead, we are going to keep pusing our tooling to make review more efficient and helpful, and we have goals of doing more to make the process of software peer-review a tool that other organizations can use to curate their own software ecosystems and build collaborations and community.
+In the year ahead, we are going to keep pushing our tooling to make review more efficient and helpful, and we have goals of doing more to make the process of software peer-review a tool that other organizations can use to curate their own software ecosystems and build collaborations and community.